-I was talking with a friend about my respect for the minimalist lifestyle, and as we chatted, she asked a question that resonated with me:
+I was talking with a friend about my respect for minimalist living, and as we chatted, she asked a question that resonated with me:

 “Isn’t it restrictive to live that way?
 I mean, if you get rid of a bunch of your clothes, don’t you feel constrained by your lack of options?
 Or what if you want to re-read one of your books, but you can’t because you donated it?”